 This really ramped up the rules around Balandra Beach, and a whole host of new laws were introduced to protect this fragile area.

-Balandra Beach IS open, but there are restrictions, time slots and capacity limits.
+Balandra Beach IS open, but there are restrictions, a new entrance fee, time slots and capacity limits.

 In the following sections, I’m going to tell you everything you need to know about the current restrictions.